Last Updated on May 30, 2023 by bethrmartin

 Trim is like jewelry on a wall; you can create endless options by visiting your local hardware store.
 Whether you prefer to DIY or hire a pro, you can easily elevate a room with some imagination.
 This will look extra sophisticated on dining room or living room walls.

-If you want a cozy wall decor idea, look no further than hanging a rug.
+Look no further than hanging a rug if you want a cozy wall decor idea.
 Family heirlooms work great, or you can go with a bold, modern pattern to give this a contemporary look.

 Simple line art may look that special, but pop it in a frame and watch that blank wall come to life.
 Even simple black and white drawings can look incredibly chic in a nice frame.